 1939 - A look at the California running "Five Came Back" with Chester Morris and Lucille Ball.
 The Park Theatre is on the far left.
 Thanks to Jason Vega for spotting the photo in the collection of the Downey Historic Conservancy on Flickr.

 1951 - A look south on Pacific.
-The California, over there on the left, is running that great hit "Mark of the Renegade."
+The California, over there on the left, was running that great hit "Mark of the Renegade."
 It's a photo by Julius Shulman, who was was out photographing branch offices for Bank of America.
 This was his Job #1029.
 The set of three photos on the site of the Getty Research Institute also has a view looking north on Pacific with the theatre down a block or so.

 Thanks to Noirish Los Angeles contributor Hoss C for digging through the Getty Archives to find these photos.
 The set is the subject of his Noirish post #31352.
 If you have a day or two to spare, you can also browse through more Shulman photos at the Getty.